yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_deploy.md

 To run a database Docker container, complete the following steps:

 1. Ensure that you are logged in to your Docker host machine as the `root` user or as a user in `docker` group.
 2. Download a Docker image for your chosen database from [Docker Hub](https://hub.docker.com/).
 For example, to download a MySQL image, enter the following command:
    `$ docker image pull mysql:5.7`
    The database must be supported by API Portal.
 For more information on supported databases, see [Software requirements](/docs/apim_installation/apiportal_install/install_software_prereqs/).
 3. Run the database container following the instructions on [Docker Hub](https://hub.docker.com/).
 For example, to run a MySQL Docker container:
-   `$ docker container run -d --name apiportal-db --network apiportal-net --network-alias db -e MYSQL_ROOT_PASSWORD=XXXXX mysql:5.7`\
+   `$ docker container run -d --name apiportal-db --network apiportal-net --network-alias db -e MYSQL_ROOT_PASSWORD=XXXXX mysql:5.7`
-   With this we created an attached to recently created network database container named `apiportal-db` with alias in `db` in the network.
+   With this we created an attached to recently created network database container named `apiportal-db` with alias `db` in the network.
 4. Verify that the database container is running:
    `$ docker container ls -f name=^apiportal-db$ -f status=running`
    When the database container is started it creates a volume to store the data from the database.
-This volume is created with a random name which you can identify using `docker container inspect apiportal-db --format '{{ json .Mounts }}'`.
+This volume is created with a random name which you can identify using
+   `docker container inspect apiportal-db --format '{{ json .Mounts }}'`.

 ## Build and run API Portal Docker container